-The goal of the AUS is to reduce urine leakage during activities such as sneezing, coughing, laughing, or running.
-The AUS consists of an inflatable cuff which is placed around the urethra, a reservoir to hold urine, and a pump to control the cuff.
+The goal of the AUS is to reduce urine leaks during physical activities such as sneezing, coughing, laughing, or running.
+In women, the AUS has high risks of complications, mechanical failure, and need for removal.

 When should I consider AUS implantation?

 The doctor will ask you to do a urodynamic test to examine the function of your lower urinary tract.
 This test will confirm that you can use an AUS.

-You have to be able to manually control the pump.
-Before the surgery is scheduled, the doctor or nurse will sit down with you to discuss how the device works and to make sure you feel comfortable using it.
+To use an AUS, you must be able to manually control the valve.
+Before surgery is scheduled, the doctor will meet with you to discuss how the device works and to make sure you feel comfortable using it.

 How is the AUS implanted?

-Before the surgery the doctor will ask for a urine sample to make sure you do not have a urinary tract infection.
-If you have an infection, your doctor will prescribe antibiotics before, during, and after the operation.
+Before surgery, the doctor will ask for a urine sample.
+This will be tested to make sure you do not have a urinary tract infection.
+If you have an infection, your doctor will prescribe antibiotics for you to take before, during, and after the operation.